 Kids can feed their greed or express their creativity by piling on the toppings in creative ways.
 I have to say, some of their works were true pieces of art.
 Jackson Pollack would be proud!

-Setting all my nutritional hang-ups aside for one day, as a parent I truly appreciated how Uniquely Sweet took care of everything.
-And by everything, I mean everything!
+Setting all my nutritional hang-ups aside for one day, as a parent, I truly appreciated how Uniquely Sweet took care of everything.
+And by everything, I mean absolutely everything!
 The staff took care of all the instruction, set-up, clean-up and even provided an additional game with prizes.
-A kiddie meal of hot dogs, chips and bottled water were included.
+A kiddie meal of hot dogs, chips, and bottled water was included.
 I didn’t even have to worry about goodie bags.
 All the junior chefs got to take home their creations along with a balloon and a sucker.
-With all that was included, I felt the price was extremely reasonable.
+With all that Uniquely Sweet included, I felt the price was extremely reasonable.

-You can pre-order cupcakes from their sister store, Something’s Brewing, for an additional fee; but, with all the sweets you may not feel you need it.
-A birthday candle can just as easily be put on a chocolate pizza!
+You can pre-order cupcakes from their sister store, Something’s Brewing, for an additional fee; but, with all the sweets, you may not feel you need it.
+You can just as easily put on a birthday candle a chocolate pizza!
 I opted to bring my own cupcakes, which is allowed, simply because my son wanted a specific character on his cupcake.
-Basically, I brought my kids, the cupcakes, and a credit card and that was it.
+Basically, I brought my kids, the cupcakes, and a credit card, and that was it.
 Easy peasy and he still talks about that birthday to this day.

 While my son turned six at his party, we had a few older kids and a few younger kids in attendance.
-There were some three-year olds who struggled with following directions and not double dipping; so they needed help from their parents who were in attendance.
+Some three-year-olds struggled with following directions and not double-dipping, so they needed help from their parents who were in attendance.
 You could see a marked difference in their level of enjoyment and ability to take instruction versus the school-aged kids.
 Because of that experience, my personal recommendation is this party is best suited for first graders on up.
 You can certainly pull it off with younger kids, but I recommend extra adult hands to pitch in.